About Tongue Ties?

 Palatal Expanders and Myofunctional Therapy

-Small mouths, TMJ and orthodontic problems are best treated with a combination of palatal expanders, myofunctional therapy and breathing exercises.
-Posture is often compromised and a chiropractor or physical therapist may be helpful.
+Mouth breathing, airway problems, TMJ and orthodontic problems are best treated with a combination of palatal expanders, myofunctional therapy and breathing exercises.
+Some of our most popular kids expanders are Schwarz, ALF, Twinblock and Biobloc.
+Our most popular adult expanders are Homeoblock and DNA appliances.
+Posture is often compromised and a chiropractor or physical therapist may be helpful in the treatment process.

 Tied tongue can also lead to issues with oral hygiene, as the tongue may not be able to reach all parts of the mouth to clean it properly.
 In some cases, tongue tie may be corrected with a simple procedure to release the frenulum, which is called a frenotomy.
 In most cases myofunctional therapy will be necessary to restore proper tongue posture and function.